Pregnant? A baby on the way? Don't miss out on these financial benefits!

 2. Newborn baby gift or premium from your health insurance fund

 Affiliated with a health insurance fund?
 Then you’re entitled to a package of newborn baby gifts or a premium, or both.
-The CM, for example, allows you to choose either a premium or a newborn baby gift.
+CM, for example, allows you to choose either a premium or a newborn baby gift.
 Health insurance funds allocate a fairly large budget for this, so don't forget to keep it in mind.
 It’s also worth checking what your newborn baby gift will comprise, prior to creating your birth list.
 You can only apply for this benefit following the birth of your baby.

 3. Additional premiums or reimbursements